Natchamon/RoamReseachTheme/README.md

-This repository contain my roam research theme which are modified theme from others.
+This repository contain my roam research themes which are modified theme from others.

 It can be easily used with Stylus (Browser Extension)